French presence in the Ohio Valley: Explorations by René-Robert Cavelier De La Salle

 The first Europeans arrived in the Ohio Valley in the 17th century.
 In all likelihood, it was French.

 Further explorations will follow notably in 1682.

-Relations between Amerindians and French
+Relations between Natives and French

-The Amerindians had lived in the area for a long time.
+Prior to colonization, Native tribes inhabited the Ohio Valley for centuries.
 The Monongahelas, for example, had been living in the valley since the 11th century, but generally they had no direct contact with Europeans.

-The French relied on the Amerindians to guide them into the American territories.
+The French relied on the Natives to guide them into the American territories.
 In addition, the Indians lived close to the French and often married them.
 This was true of Native Americans in the Pittsburgh area and the Ohio River Valley area in general.
 In addition, the relationship between the Indians and the French was so strong that most Native American tribes allied with the French during the Conquest, although several chiefs such as Tanachrission wanted to join the British.